Juissie-GW/Juissie.jl/README.md

 Walkthroughs of module basic usage will be added to the `notebooks` directory as needed, as well.

-## External Dependencies

-We make use of several pre-existing open source Julia packages.
-These found in `Project.toml`, but we enumerate them here, as well, for convenience:
-- Cascadia
-- DataFrames
-- DotEnv
-- Gumbo
-- HNSW
-- HTTP
-- JSON
-- LinearAlgebra
-- SQLite
-- Serialization
-- Transformers
-- UUIDs

 ## Questions?
 Reach out to our team:
 - Lucas H. McCabe ([@lucasmccabe](https://github.com/lucasmccabe), [email](mailto:lucasmccabe@gwu.edu))